La5te2/ChessAI/README.md

 - `MCTSSims` sets the simulation cap and defaults to `100`.
 - `MCTSMinSims` sets the nominal simulation floor and defaults to `0`, which activates the dynamic floor described in each architecture's search specification.
 - `MCTSBatchSize` sets the neural leaf-batch capacity and defaults to `32`.
-- `MoveOverheadMS` reserves time for communication and move submission and defaults to `50`.
+- `Move Overhead` reserves time for communication and move submission and defaults to `10`.
 - `CPuct`, `CPuctBase` and `CPuctFactor` configure the visit-dependent exploration coefficient and default to `0.5`, `19652` and `1.0`.
 - `FPUReduction` sets the First Play Urgency reduction and defaults to `0.15`.
 - `VirtualLoss` sets the repeated-path penalty used during batched selection and defaults to `0.0`.